Grails-Plugin-Consortium/grails-cxf-client/README.md

 <a name="Change"></a>
 CHANGE LOG
 ---------------
+* v 1.5.5
+    * Removing compile from the wsdl2java script as a dependency.

 * v 1.5.4
     * Adding tlsClientParameters to set disableCNCheck, sslCacheTimeout and secureSocketProtocol.

 * v 1.5.1
     * Adding contentType param to allow different http client policy content types.
 See: [The Client Element](http://cxf.apache.org/docs/client-http-transport-including-ssl-support.html#ClientHTTPTransport%28includingSSLsupport%29-The{{client}}element)